- Purchase the complete Expat Arrivals Colombia Guide (PDF)

 Living in Colombia as an expat

 Many young expats come to Colombia to work as English teachers and spend a few years exploring South America.
-Other thriving industries include construction, medicine, and oil and gas.
-Having at least a basic knowledge of Spanish will not only be advantageous in the workplace but also help in interacting with the local population.
+Other thriving industries include construction, medicine and oil and gas.
+Having at least a basic knowledge of Spanish will be advantageous in the workplace and help in interacting with the local population.

-Accommodation can be found to suit almost every budget in Colombia, though expats generally opt for a fairly small selection of middle- to upper-class neighbourhoods that offer security and proximity to public transport, grocery and department stores, and restaurants.
+Accommodation can be found to suit almost every budget in Colombia, although expats generally opt for a relatively small selection of middle- to upper-class neighbourhoods that offer security and proximity to public transport, grocery and department stores, and restaurants.

 Cost of living in Colombia

 The cost of living in Colombia is low compared to North America or Europe.
-Bogotá, Colombia's capital, is much more affordable to live in compared to other major South American cities including Buenos Aires, São Paulo and Montevideo.
+Mercer's 2024 Cost of Living City Ranking ranked Bogotá, Colombia's capital, 174th out of 226 cities.
+This ranking is much lower than many other major South American cities, including Buenos Aires, Argentina (77th), Montevideo, Uruguay (42nd), and even São Paulo, Brazil (124th).
 While the cost of school tuition can be high, especially at private and international schools, expats will find that private healthcare is reasonably priced.
-These expensive elements of expat life in Colombia are also offset by low taxes.
+Low taxes also offset these expensive elements of expat life in Colombia.

-Colombia is becoming more and more popular with families, as expats are realising it's not the drug-infested, crime-riddled country that it's made out to be in films and media.
-There is plenty to do here for families, from adventure-filled holidays to kid-friendly parks, museums and restaurants in the major cities.
-Schools are also of a good standard, and those parents who'd like for their children to keep studying in the curriculum of their home countries will be pleased to learn that there are several excellent international schools in Bogotá and Medellín.
+Colombia is becoming increasingly popular with families.
+There is plenty to do here, from adventure-filled holidays to kid-friendly parks, museums and restaurants in the major cities.
+Schools are also of a good standard, and those parents who'd like their children to keep studying in the curriculum of their home country will be pleased to learn that there are several excellent international schools in Bogotá and Medellín.

 Climate in Colombia

-Expats thinking of a move to Colombia can look forward to a great general climate, which is mostly tropical but has many variations within its diverse natural regions.
-Colombia’s tropical forests, deserts, savannahs, steppes and alpine zones each bring their own unique set of conditions.
+Expats thinking of a move to Colombia can look forward to an extraordinary general climate, which is primarily tropical but has many variations within its diverse natural regions.
+Colombia's tropical forests, deserts, savannahs, steppes and alpine zones each bring their own unique set of conditions.
 May to November is the wettest time of year throughout the country, while December to April is the dry season.

 Relocating to Colombia will be an exciting step full of new opportunities, even for the most seasoned expat.
-While some extra safety precautions will be necessary, new arrivals should rest assured that the warm hospitality offered by the Colombian people will ensure that they settle in easily.
+Though certain challenges face expatss in the country, new arrivals should rest assured that the warm hospitality offered by the Colombian people will ensure that they settle in quickly.

 Fast facts